Uniquely separable extensions: Introduction and Preliminaries

 Centrally projective extensions are the depth $1$ case of odd minimal depth $d(B,A) = 2n+1$ where a ring extension $A \supseteq B$ has similar (natural) $B$-$B$-bimodules $A^{\otimes_B n}$ and $A^{\otimes_B (n+1)} := A \otimes_B \cdots \otimes_B A$ ($n+1$ times $A$).
 The H-separable extension $A \supseteq B$ defined in \cite{Hir} is the H-depth $1$ case of odd minimal H-depth $d_H(B,A) = 2n-1$ where $A^{\otimes_B n} \sim A^{\otimes_B (n+1)}$ as $A$-bimodules.
 See below in this section for more details on depth and H-depth.
-We show in two propositions of Section 1 that H-depth one and depth one ring extensions are characterizable in terms of a full idempotent in an endomorphism ring above the ring extension (in fact, isomorphic to the centralizer rings of the Jones tower that receive Hopf structure in \cite{KS, KN, KN2, KN3}).
-In the last sections of this paper we show that unique separable subalgebra pairs of semisimple complex algebras with invertible $E$-index have depth $1$.
+As mentioned, we show in two propositions of Section 1 that H-depth one and depth one ring extensions are characterizable in terms of a full idempotent in an endomorphism ring above the ring extension (in fact, isomorphic to the centralizer rings of the Jones tower that receive Hopf structure in \cite{KS}).
+In Sections~4 and~5 of this paper we show that unique separable subalgebra pairs of semisimple complex algebras with invertible $E$-index have depth $1$.
 This is compared to results of \cite[Singh, Hanna]{SH,S} and \cite[Boltje-K\"ulshammer]{BK} on uniquely separable group ring extensions and subgroups of finite groups having depth $1$.
+We show in Section~3 that unique separable extensions have endomorphism ring extensions that are uniquely split extensions, and we characterize uniquely split extensions of group algebras, or more generally split Frobenius extensions, by having centralizer equal to the center of the subalgebra.
+We prove a triviality theorem for uniquely split group algebra extensions over the complex numbers, again in Section~3.